itsmeale/itsml/README.md

 OrbiaML
 ==============================

-Tools for doing machine learning in Orbia
+Tools for doing machine learning with some of my custom transformers.

 ## How to contribute
 Install all project dependencies (prod and dev)